VKCOM/nocolor/docs/introducing_colors.md

 controller model: controllers may not depend on models
 ```

-Once we have all our controllers annotated by the `@color controller`, and the same for models, NoColor will check dependencies for this rule at any depth.
+Once we have all our controllers annotated by the `@color controller` and the same for models, NoColor will check dependencies for this rule at any depth.

 Some other examples:
 ```yaml